akulisek/dynamo-DPRS/README.md

 </p>

 ## Setting up the project
-Run `$ bash init` which will initialize all the necessary docker machines and containers for you.
-DynamoDB will consist of 4 Ruby on Rails nodes by default.
+Run `$ bash init.sh` which will initialize all the necessary docker machines and containers for you.
+DynamoDB will consist of 3 Ruby on Rails nodes by default.

 ### Find out about your IPs
 * NGinx (proxy): `$ docker-machine ip sm-docker-0`